tutorial

 How to Create a Timelapse of Your Screen on Mac (2026)

 Three ways to create screen timelapses on Mac — from timed screenshots to OBS.
-Step-by-step guide using Shotomatic's interval capture and MP4 export for lightweight, privacy-friendly workflow timelapses.
+Step-by-step guide using Shotomatic's interval capture and MP4 export for workflow documentation, bug evidence, and async updates.

 TL;DR: Capture timed screenshots at intervals, then export as MP4.
-No massive files, no boring dead air, no accidental notification captures.
-Shotomatic does this natively; you can also DIY with
+The result is often lighter and easier to review than a full recording.
+Shotomatic does this natively; you can also DIY with screencapture + FFmpeg.

-Privacy.
+Privacy review.
 Screen recordings capture everything — Slack messages, email notifications, password prompts, personal browsing.
-Timelapse screenshots at intervals are easier to review and scrub before sharing.
-You see every frame as a thumbnail and can remove anything sensitive in seconds.
+Timelapse screenshots are easier to review frame by frame before export, which makes it simpler to leave sensitive moments out.

 3 Ways to Create Screen Timelapses on Mac